-The Board of Education will consider school related programs for senior citizens in accordance with Education Law and/or regulations of the Commissioner of Education.
-Such programs include special use of school buses, school lunches and partial tax exemptions.
+The Board will consider school-related programs for senior citizens in accordance with Education Law and/or the Commissioner's regulations.
+These programs include special use of school buildings or school buses, school lunches, and partial tax exemptions.

-Education Law Sections 1502 and 1709(22) Real Property Tax Law Section 467
+Education Law Sections 1501-b(1)(a), 1501-b(1)(b), and 1709(22) Real Property Tax Law Section 467